NophKe/Vy/README.md

 What is Vy?
 -----------

 Vy is a **light** python implementation of the Vi text editor.
 It has no external dependency outside standard lib.
-It can use the Pygments library for syntax highlighting.
+But it can use the Pygments library (if present) for syntax highlighting.
+It aims to stay below 3000 lines (including doc) and run on any modern python machine.

 It tries to provide a classic Vi-like interface that aims to be easy to extend through the python programming interface.
 As an example you can open